-Use paste floor or furniture wax.
+Use paste floor or furniturewax.
 Do not use car wax or spray furniture polish.
-The MARK 520S needs wax for both protection and lubrication.
-Car wax is extremely hard and has little value as a lubricant and furniture polish isn't hard enough.
-Paste floor or furniture wax both protects and lubricates.
+The MARK 4 [Shorty]needs wax for both protection and lubrication.
+Car wax offers good protec-tion for metal, but it is extremely hard and has little value as a lubricant.
+Furniture polish isn't hard enough Paste floor or furniture wax protects and lubricates.